sia-agarwal123/Projects-by-Sia/README.md

 # Projects-by-Sia

-This a repository of the following:
+This is a repository of the following:

 1. My Creative Writing